HardMax71/Integr8sCode/docs/operations/deployment.md

 ./deploy.sh test
 ```

-This builds images, starts services using `docker compose up --wait` (which waits for all healthchecks to pass before
+This builds images, starts services, waits for the backend health endpoint using curl's built-in retry mechanism, runs
-continuing), runs pytest with coverage reporting, then tears down the stack.
-The `--wait` flag ensures services are
+pytest with coverage reporting, then tears down the stack.
+The curl retry approach is cleaner than shell loops and
-actually ready rather than relying on arbitrary sleep timers.
+avoids issues with Docker Compose's `--wait` flag (which fails on init containers that exit after completion).
 Key services define healthchecks in `docker-compose.yaml`:

 | Service         | Healthcheck                                   |
 |-----------------|-----------------------------------------------|